-Service Dog Laws Oregon – Service Dogs Are Not Pets
+Welcome To Service Dog Laws Oregon – A Deep Dive

-The service dog laws Oregon state that animals and pets are not allowed in Oregon’s grocery stores, restaurants, and other food establishments.
-However, since service dogs are not pets, they’re the only exception to the law.
+- Laws that are specific to Oregon state that animals and pets are not allowed in Oregon’s grocery stores, restaurants, and other food establishments

-As per the ADA definition, a service animal is a dog that has been individually trained for a person with a disability, and the job or tasks the dog does relates directly to the person’s disability.
+As per the ADA definition, a service animal is a dog of any breed that has been individually trained for a person with a disability, and the job or tasks the dog does relate directly to the person’s disability.

 Some people use a miniature horse instead of a dog, and these need to be accommodated whenever possible.

-Some examples of work or tasks that a service dog can do for a person with a disability are pulling a wheelchair, guiding someone who is blind, protecting someone who lives with a seizure disorder, reminding someone to take medication, and many other tasks.
+Some examples of work or tasks that a service dog can do for a person with a disability are:

-Several Service Dog Laws Oregon to Protect People With Disabilities
+Several Service Dog Laws in Oregon to Protect People With Disabilities

 - Americans with Disabilities Act (ADA